1024inc/engineering-blog/eng-paths/staff_engineer.md

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert in all key components and solid on the entire codebase
+- Technical expert in all key components and solid on the entire codebase.
-- Expert in primary focus area (BE/FE/Data/or DevOps)
+- Expert in primary focus area (BE/FE/Data/or DevOps).
-- Strong proficiency in all other technologies across the codebase and infrastructure
+- Strong proficiency in all other technologies across the codebase and infrastructure.

 </td></tr>
 </table>